sushmarchandran/cloud-tsa/docs/demos.md

 a copy of the Istio Analytics server to a Docker repo.
 It defaults to the IBM Cloud private Docker repo.

-C. Provide local access to Istio Zipkin so that historical demo data may be loaded
+4. Provide local access to Istio Zipkin so that historical demo data may be loaded

 ```bash
 kubectl port-forward --namespace istio-system $(kubectl get pod --namespace istio-system -l app=zipkin -o jsonpath='{.items[0].metadata.name}') 9411:9411 &
 ```

-D. Follow the native Docker instructions steps 5-7 to populate Zipkin with historical data used in the following instructions.
+5. Follow the native Docker instructions steps 5-7 to populate Zipkin with historical data used in the following instructions.
 (Zipkin will also continue to accumulate new data).

-E. Authorize the _istio-system_ namespace in your cluster to read your private images if given _imagePullSecrets_
+6. Authorize the _istio-system_ namespace in your cluster to read your private images if given _imagePullSecrets_

 ```bash
 # See https://www.ibm.com/blogs/bluemix/2017/03/whats-secret-pull-image-non-default-kubernetes-namespace-ibm-bluemix-container-service/
 kubectl get secret bluemix-default-secret -o yaml | sed 's/namespace: default/namespace: istio-system/g' | kubectl -n istio-system create -f -
 ```

-F. Start the Istio analytics web service and UI
+7. Start the Istio analytics web service and UI

 ```bash
 DOCKER_REGISTRY="registry.ng.bluemix.net" # Or use another registry